Founders, Facilitators & Local Experts

 Partnership with Indigenous Yanesha Leaders

-Over the last decade, 3 Bricks founders have worked in respectful partnership with Indigenous Yanesha communities in Peru, co-designing and delivering vital infrastructure—like a community health centre, coffee production, traditional crafts, and clean water systems.
-The Yanesha on the fringes of the Amazon with around 7,000 members across 48 communities, deeply value their ancestral wisdom, forest stewardship, and rich cultural traditions.
+Over the past decade, 3 Bricks founders have worked in respectful partnership with Indigenous Yanesha communities in the Villa Rica region of Peru, co-designing and delivering community-identified projects — from a community health centre and clean water systems to coffee production support and cultural preservation initiatives.